calrk/Clarity/README.md

 Will flip the x/y axis values, or swap the x/y axis with each other

 ### Misc
+####Brickulate
+Will draw a grid pattern over an image, to turn it into bricks/tiles
 #### Difference Detector
 Will detect differences in a scene, based on the first shot (not working)
 #### Ghoster